Table of Contents

 Longevity

-As said earlier, micropigmentation is called ‘permanent makeup’ and it lasts for a long time too.
+As said earlier, micro pigmentation is called ‘permanent makeup’ and lasts long.
 But it will not last for a lifetime.
-The pigment will fade considerably over the years and you may need to opt for follow-up treatments in order to maintain your look.
+The pigment will fade considerably over the years, and you may need to opt for follow-up treatments to maintain your look.

 Side Effects and Complications

-Micropigmentation is a safe procedure as long as it is being performed by a skilled and experienced professional.
+Micropigmentation is a safe procedure if it is performed by a skilled and experienced professional.
 Otherwise, you may end up experiencing disappointing results or even mild to moderate complications.
-While an allergic reaction to iron oxide pigment is rare, it is not totally impossible.
-Some other potential risks associated with micropigmentation are swelling, peeling, cracking, blistering, scarring, infections, inflammation, the formation of granulomas, change of color over time, keloid formation, etc. (4)
+While an allergic reaction to iron oxide pigment is rare, it is not impossible.
+Some other potential risks associated with micro pigmentation are swelling, peeling, cracking, blistering, scarring, infections, inflammation, the formation of granulomas, change of color over time, keloid formation, etc. (4)

 Cost of Micropigmentation